doomed999/wow.unity/README.md

 Importing assets and their metadata directly from wow.export, this plugin will automatically:
  - Apply alpha maps and textures to terrain tiles
  - Set basic shader settings for most objects
+ - Extract materials so they can be shared across models for performance
  - Generate texture animations for objects such as flames and waterfalls
  - Turn imported `.obj` files into prefabs
  - Populate WMOs and ADTs with doodads automatically